 Swimming is a really effective weight loss tool for dogs.
 Because it doesn’t place load on the joints, an overweight dog can safely exercise without risking injury or exacerbating any pre-existing joint problems.
 Every dog is fitted with a floatation jacket and accompanied by a trained staff member, which is especially important for dogs who aren’t competent swimmers or who are scared of water.

 Arthritis and chronic pain management is another common reason for dogs to visit Water Walkies.
-It’s estimated that around 20% of all adult dogs suffer from osteoarthritis and as much as 80% of geriatric dogs.
+It’s estimated that around 20% of all adult dogs suffer from osteoarthritis and up to as many as 80% of geriatric dogs.

 The number one piece of advice offered by vets treating a dog with osteoarthritis is to keep the joints moving!
 Regular hydrotherapy can greatly reduce pain symptoms and joint mobility, making day to day movement easier as well.
 Greater activity levels will also help to maintain a healthy weight, which is especially important for managing arthritis.